I’m getting my wisdom teeth removed by next week. How long does it take to heal?

 We accept cash, checks, and major credit cards, as well as file insurance for you and maximize your benefits.
 We have an in office discount plan that entails a yearly fee and the patient receives two free cleanings, yearly x-rays, and more.
 We offer a monthly payment plan through care credit financing and also offer a cash discount when fees exceed a certain amount.

-How Much Do Your Services, Like Wisdom Teeth Removal Cost in Sydney?
+What are the prices for Your Services, Like Wisdom Teeth Removal Cost in Sydney?

 At Wisdom Teeth Day Surgery, patient we create treatment plans to the specifics of each patient’s exact medical needs and because those needs vary, it can be difficult to quote an exact price for any of our services before a thorough examination is given.
 So it’s better to book your initial consultation with us!